Khowar

-Khowar is the lingua franca of Chitral, and it is also spoken in the Gupis-Yasin and Ghizer districts of Gilgit-Baltistan, as well in the Upper Swat district.
+Khowar is the lingua franca of Chitral, and it is also spoken in the Gupis-Yasin and Ghizer districts of Gilgit-Baltistan, as well as in the Upper Swat district.

-Speakers of Khowar have also migrated heavily to Pakistan's major urban centres, with Peshawar, Islamabad, Lahore and Karachi having significant populations.
+Speakers of Khowar have also migrated heavily to Pakistan's major urban centres, with Islamabad, Karachi, Lahore and Peshawar having significant populations.
 It is also spoken as a second language by the Kalash people.

 Names

-The native name of the language is Khō-wār, meaning "language" (wār) of the Kho people.
-During the British Raj it was known to the English as Chitrālī (a derived adjective from the name of the Chitral region) or Qāshqārī.
-Among the Pashtuns and Badakhshanis it is known as Kashkār.
+The native name of the language is Khō-wār, meaning "language (wār) of the Kho people".
+During the British Raj, it was known to the English as Chitrālī (a derived adjective from the name of the Chitral region) or Qāshqārī.
+Among the Pashtuns and Badakhshanis, it is known as Kashkār.
 Another name, used by Leitner in 1880, is Arnyiá or Arniya, derived from the Shina language name for the part of the Yasin (a valley in Gilgit-Baltistan) where Khowar is spoken.
-Lastly, the Wakhis and Sanglechis refer to the language and its speakers as Kivi.

 History

+The Khowar language expanded throughout Chitral from the northern part of the region, specifically from the Mulkhow and Torkhow Valley.
+According to Morgenstierne, the original abode of the Khowar language was northern Chitral in the valleys around Mastuj.
+The Khowar language started expanding into southern Chitral around the early 14th century.

+Khowar shares a great number of morphological characteristics with neighbouring Iranian languages of Badakhshan, pointing to a very early location of proto-Khowar in its original abode in Upper Chitral, although from its links with the Gandhari language, it likely came from further south in the first millennium BC, possibly through Swat and Dir.

 Georg Morgenstierne noted, "Khowar, in many respects [is] the most archaic of all modern Indian languages, retaining a great part of Sanskrit case inflexion, and retaining many words in a nearly Sanskritic form".